T

 Insider timing tips

-• Nyepi, the Balinese Day of Silence, is a unique cultural experience but means the entire island is inaccessible and non-operational for 24 hours.
+• Nyepi (Balinese Day of Silence) in March is a unique cultural experience but means the island effectively shuts down for 24 hours, including all transport.

 Ready to plan your Bali trip?